umco/umbraco-ditto/docs/input/Content/Home.md

 Ditto can be installed from either [Our Umbraco](https://our.umbraco.org/projects/developer-tools/ditto/) or [NuGet package](https://www.nuget.org/packages/Our.Umbraco.Ditto) repositories, or build manually from the [source-code](https://github.com/leekelleher/umbraco-ditto).

-For further details, please see our [installation](/getting-started/install/) guide, then read the [getting started](/getting-started/) section.
+For further details, please see our [installation](/getting-started/installation/) section, then read the [usage guide](/usage-guide/).

 ### How can I get help?